GenomicsStandardsConsortium/ISD/README.md

 * filter locations to be in Crete, island
 * filter the metagenomic samples that are also terrestrial and visualise

+## Inference and Taxonomy
+We used PEMA and DADA2 for the clustering of OTUs and ASVs, respectively.

+### PEMA

+PEMA 2.1.5 incorporates state of the art tools for each step of the analysis.

+Filtering and quality - fastp
+OTU clastering - USEARCH
+Taxonomy assignement - Silva v132

+PEMA run in 21 hours using BATCH node, Intel(R) Xeon(R) CPU 2.60GHz, 20 threads,
+126 gb RAM memory.

+OS = Debian 4.19.146-1

+### DADA2
+DADA2 for our dataset required a total of 1121 minutes (18 hours, 41 minutes) to run on a FAT node of the ZORBAS HPC - IMBBC - HCMR.

+FAT node Specs : Intel(R) Xeon(R) Gold 6230 CPU @ 2.10GHz, 40 CPUs, 503gb RAM
+OS = Debian 4.19.146-1

+## Analysis

+Biodiversity analysis includes the following topics:

+* Maps of Crete with samples and ENA all samples in Crete
+* OTUs with Silva 132 and ASVs with Silva 138 comparison of results
+* Taxonomic depth
+* Representative phyla ratios differ in samples
+* Taxonomic profiling
+* Community matrices
+* Metadata as drivers of diversity indices
+* Ordination
+* Same site locations comparison – two sampling sites, at the same sampling location - Bray Curtis dissimilarity – supports treating the samples separately

 ## Hardware

 Most computations were performed in the Zorbas HPC facility of [IMBBC-HCMR](https://hpc.hcmr.gr), see here for more [info](https://doi.org/10.1093/gigascience/giab053).

+## Software

+### IMBBC HPC

+IMBBC HPC facility is based on SLURM, an example file of job submission is included in `Scripts` folder.

+### Conda environment

+In the IMBBC HPC facility we created `conda` environments for reproducibility and flexibility of the tools installations.

+### Unix tools

+GAWK 5.3.0
+PEMA 2.1.5
+Conda/Bioconda 23.5.2

+### R
+We used R version 4.3.2 and the following packages:
+* DADA2
+* vegan
+* ape
+* tidyverse
+* sf

+And for visualisation the extra packages: UCIE, pheatmap, scales, ggpubr

+### Python
+We used Python 3.11 and the following libraries

+* ElementTree
+* csv
+* random
+* requests

 ## Licence